aperim/odoo-fix-broken-ip-headers/README.md

 Odoo is incorrectly configured to handle an instance behind a load balancer or proxy.
 This Odoo addon looks for the presence of a `X-Forwarded-For` header and sets both the `HTTP_X_FORWARDED_FOR` and `REMOTE_ADDR` environ variables to allow Odoo to correctly parse and store the users real remote IP address.

+## Odoo 16 Only

+Because of changes in how Odoo handles request - this module supports Version 16 only.

 ## Getting Started

 ### DANGER